UNIVERSITY OF WISCONSIN River Falls

 Networking

 When you connect with professionals in your field, you are "networking."
-Learning how to meaningfully network is one of the most effective tools for being noticed by hiring managers, for growing a network of supportive professional contacts while on the job, and for sharing and learning while in your profession.
+Learning how to meaningfully network is one of the most effective tools for being noticed by hiring managers, for growing a network of supportive professional contacts while on the job and for sharing and learning while in your profession.

-1. Using the personal network you already have with friends, family and prior employers is a good place to start - can they connect you with someone in your field?
+1. Using the personal network you already have with friends, family and prior employers is a good place to start.
+Can they connect you with someone in your field?

 2. UWRF faculty in your field of study are an invaluable resource for finding opportunities to connect with professionals in your field.